Formula E: The 'laboratory' for tomorrow's urban transport

 - Third season starts in Hong Kong on Oct 9

-(CNN)The cars maybe slower than Formula One, and they squeal rather than roar, but Formula E has plenty to shout about as it prepares for its third season.
+(CNN)The cars maybe slower than Formula One, and the sound they make is more of a squeal than a roar, but Formula E has plenty to shout about as it prepares for its third season.

 With the first race set to run along Hong Kong's spectacular harborfront on October 9, and ePrix slated to run on the streets of Paris, New York and Marrakesh, the all-electric race series boasts glamorous destinations and a host of ex-F1 drivers -- including Nick Heidfeld and reigning world champion Sebastien Buemi.